core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 Once successfully completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW that replaces CTX\_OLD.
 The latter can be safely deleted upon receiving key confirmation from the other peer.

-In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before initiating the KUDOS procedure or upon having received and successfully verified the first KUDOS message.
-In turn, CTX\_NEW is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before sending the second KUDOS message or upon having received and successfully verified the second KUDOS message.
+In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before initiating the KUDOS procedure or upon having received and successfully verified the a divergent KUDOS message.
+In turn, CTX\_NEW is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before sending a convergent KUDOS message or upon having received and successfully verified a convergent KUDOS message.

 The following specifically defines how KUDOS is run in its stateful FS mode achieving forward secrecy.
 That is, in the OSCORE Option value of all the exchanged KUDOS messages, the "No Forward Secrecy" bit is set to 0.